bfarago/bjtcputoolchain/README.md

 This is a Windows MFC application, under development.
 It simulates the BJT CPU, UART, Video card right now.
 Asm editor and compiler will be added later.
 Notepad++ custom syntax highlight config also added to the project.
 ![ide screenshot](doc/sside1.png?raw=true "ide")
+The software shown here was made by one of my colleague Denes Suhayda.
+It was presented running on the original cpu earlier, now running on the simulator.

 ASSEMBLER
 ---------